CONFERENCE SOUTH | Att: 609

-Another week, another 90 minutes battling to try & get something from a game that’ll aid us in what is our increasingly futile looking quest to retain our Conf South status this season.
-The cause isn’t helped by the fact that we seem to be playing sodding play-off chasing sides almost every other week at the moment.
-And they tend to be fairly good at the kicking of the football that we’re not so good at currently.
+Another week, another 90 minutes battling to try & get something from a game that’ll aid us in what is our now increasingly futile looking quest to retain our Conference South status this season.
+The cause isn’t being helped much by the fact that we seem to be playing sodding play-off chasing sides almost every other week at the moment.
+And they tend to be fairly good at the kicking of the football that we’re not so good at currently, which is causing us one or two issues in the ‘winning games’ department.

-Our opponents today are our friends from Newport in Wales.
+Our opponents today are our old friends from Newport in Wales.
 Unfortunately today isn’t going to be exactly a big group hugging session.
-After last seasons post-match altercation in the Plough between some of the travelling Welshies and some neanderthal locals who took umbrage to having ‘foreigners’ in the place, we’re going to have to put up with more Met Police at GGL than there was when we played their fucking football team a few days ago in the SSC.
+After last seasons post-match altercation in the Plough between some of the travelling Welshists and some neanderthal locals who took umbrage to having ‘foreigners’ in the place, we’re going to have to put up with more Met Police at GGL than there was when we played their actual fucking football team a few days ago in the Surrey Cup.

-As such, because of the bother last time out the Plough is shut for the day, as is the Gander and bizarrely, even the Prince of Wales in Cheam village isn’t accepting any non-locals today!
+As such, because of the bother last time out the Plough is understandably shut for the day, as is the Gander down on the lights and bizarrely, we hear on the grapevine that even the Prince of Wales in Cheam village isn’t accepting any non-locals today!
 Fucks sake.
 Why not just give ’em all a leek to pin to their lapel and an inflatable sheep to carry and be done with it?
-Best get into Sutton early then I s’pose, before the Met close the high street down as well on the grounds of public safety, just to be on the safe side.
+Best get into Sutton early then I s’pose, before the Met close the High Street down as well on the grounds of public safety, just to be on the safe side.
+You can’t be too careful!

-That and I have an important mission to undertake as well you see.
+Still, I do also have an important mission to undertake pre-match as well you see.
 Very important.
 I’m all out of bastard socks!
 The reality dawned on me during the week that I have just 5 operational pairs left, with all the others having holes in ’em.
-So, it’s a quick dash into the High Street pre-boozer and with collar up to try & disguise myself, I step into the true shopping chavesty that is our local branch of Primark.
+So, it’s a quick dash into the High Street pre-pre-match boozer and with collar up to try & disguise myself, I step into the true shopping chavesty that is our local branch of Primark in the St Nic’s centre.

-So, with this vital re-supply obtained, I find myself still well short of 1pm and in the high street, bored.
-A quick call to Windy finds him just settling down to watch the Mansfield cup game on the box at the club after dropping off some stuff in the tea hut.
+So, with this vital sartorial re-supply obtained, I find myself in the high street, still well short of 1pm and bored.
+A quick call to Windy finds him just settling down to watch the Mansfield cup game on the box at the club after dropping off some stuff in the tea hut early.
 Right, I’ll have some of that I think.
+Club it is.

 Up the drive, I find John ambling round with some final bits for the tea hut and on his way to open up.
 He too is somewhat perplexed by the presence of the CCTV facility.
-Anyone would think it was Millwall Chelsea for crying out loud.
+Anyone would think it was Millwall\Chelsea for crying out loud with the sort of coverage we’re getting.
+And all because some local bellends couldn’t stand have Welsh accents in a fucking pub.
+I hope we’re not being billed for any of this nonsense.

-We get Roses up and running and I eventually take my leave and head for the bar.
+As I’m here, I help John get Roses up and running and I eventually take my leave and head for the bar while he waits for the staff to show up.
 Here I find that the total and absolute no exceptions ban on travelling Welsh persons in the joint isn’t quite as total as I’d been lead to believe, with 30 or so parked around various tables enjoying a drink.
 Fortunately, it seems some common sense has prevailed and the supporters club members who’ve travelled officially have been given special permission to partake of a few jars prior to the game.
-Which is as it should be quite frankly.
+Which is as it should be quite fucking frankly.

-God only knows where the independent pissheads like us will be getting a drink though.
-No doubt the high street is full of lads from Southern Wales trying to put on bad Jeremy Kyle style Saaaahf Landan accents, just to get a pint in.
+God only knows where their independent pissheads like us will be getting a drink though.
+No doubt the High Street is full of lads from Southern Wales trying to put on bad Jeremy Kyle style Saaaahf Landan accents, just to get a pint in.
 Which would be quite entertaining to see if I’m honest with you.
-Wish I’d headed to Spoons now!
+Wish I’d headed to Spoons now.
+Nah, thinking about it, they’ll either be in town on the Thameslink route or in\around Victoria and will get the last rattler in for kick off no doubt.
+That’s certainly what I’d do.

 No doubt trying to halt the glut of goals that have started to flow at the back again in the last couple of games, Ernie brings in a brand new partnership in defence, handing a debut to Karim El-Salahi alongside Ton Hughes.
 Scooby and Jack Haverson dropping to the bench.

-It seems Warren is also out of favour again, finding himself benched as well, along with, rather surprisingly, Jason Henry.
+It seems Warren is also out of favour again for god knows what, finding himself benched as well, along with, rather surprisingly, Jason Henry.
 Rob Hughes taking his right sided berth in midfield.
 Harry Ottaway partners Dundas up front.
 It’s a rather bold move by the manager, considering that we’re once again utterly desperate for points.
 All I can say is, I hope it works!
 It probably won’t though.

 With pints in us, we head out of the bar shortly before kick-off and it seems some of the independents we were wondering about have shown up.
 They’re standing on the corner by the main turnstiles and have myself and Windy chuckling away to ourselves, as they look like the Rhhonda branch of the ‘Football Facrory’ re-enactment society.
 Burberry, stone island and baseball caps pulled tightly down are the order of the day.

 Clearly they’ve only just arrived as they made a detour to the art gallery over at North-Dulwich on the way down from London.
-Definitely cultural looking lads these.
+Definitely cultural looking sorts these.

-Our afternoon’s entertainment is soon underway and failing to get the pulse racing.
-Only a weak shot on the turn from Dundas after about 5 mins is worth mentioning, as our play-off chasing guests singularly fail to display much in the way of play-off chasing type football.
+On the pitch, our afternoon’s entertainment is soon underway and failing to get the pulse racing.
+Only a weak shot on the turn from Dundas after about 5 mins is worth mentioning, as our play-off chasing guests singularly fail to display much in the way of actual play-off chasing type football.
 Which is in some way a bit of a relief.
 It’s not until the 26th minute they get a sniff of goal and that comes as the result of Wilson coming for and missing a deep cross into the box from the left.
-But even then we manage to clear our lines.
+But even then we manage to clear our lines without too much danger.

 Rob Hughes slots a pass in for Dundas a couple of minutes later, but again his shot on the turn is unspectacular and fails to trouble the ‘keeper greatly at his near post.
-As per normal, the big striker is our only really credible outlet up front, as for all his hard work, Ottaway still lacks that experience and guile to get the better of opposition defenders.
+As per normal, the big striker is our only really credible outlet up front, as for all his hard work, Ottaway still lacks that experience and guile to get the better of opposition defenders at this level.
 Dundas causes problems again after 34 minutes, once more out muscling a defender to win the ball on the right.
-But the angle defeats him and he rifles his shot into the side netting.
+But the angle defeats him and he bangs his shot into the side netting.

 He’s at it again soon after, spinning in behind the defence to get under Alimi’s hook back into the danger area following a corner, but his first time effort on the turn is always rising and clears the crossbar by a couple of feet.
-Of course, having had the better of things and the visitors provided bugger all, they’re in front shortly before half time.
+Of course, having had the better of things and the visitors provided literally bugger all threat, they’re in front shortly before half time.

 He doesn’t disappoint and does the usual of taking a stride, stopping to wait for the ‘keeper to dive and then tucking it away into the opposite corner.
 Quite how it’s allowed every fucking time is infuriating, but not quite as infuriating as the fact that we keep giving the bastard the chance to do it seemingly every time we play this lot.